Bigtalljosh/WallHavenClient/README.md

 # WallHavenClient

-WallHavenClient is a simple wrapped around the [WallHaven](https://wallhaven.cc/) API.
+WallHavenClient is a simple wrapper around the [WallHaven](https://wallhaven.cc/) API.
 There's a fluent query builder to simplify getting you the wallpapers you want.

 I've wrote this as a very quick thing to run in a background app to keep my desktop wallpaper updating on an interval.